NoahMialaret/GravityDash/README.md

 **Should the settings become corrupted or otherwise prevent you from playing the game, simply delete the JSON file found in `files/save.json` to reset the settings back to default.**

 ## Building
 To build this project, you first must obtain the project files by either downloading the source code or cloning this repository.
-Once the project has been downloaded, navigate to the root directory and run the following CMake command:
+Once the project has been downloaded, navigate to the root directory and run the following CMake commands to first generate the build files and the build the full project:
 ```
+cmake -B build
 cmake --build build --config Release
 ```
 Upon completion, the game files can be found in the `bin/` directory, alongside the game's sprites, shaders, and other files found in the `assets/` and `files/`directory. **Attempting to run the game without one or all of these files present may cause graphical errors!**